wp-plugins/quicksand-jquery-post-filter/readme.txt

 10. Select whether to show the list all posts tab/filter option.
 11. Select whether the posts should display the featured image or not.
 12. Select whether the posts should display the post title or not.
+13. To delete a filter select empty from the category options list.
 13. To get the plugin to display on your selected page you can either: a - use the shortcode on the page in the admin dashobard which is [quicksand] b - open the template php file and add echo do_shortcode('[quicksand]');